caolan/async/README.md

-**NOTE: This is the README for Async 2.0, currently under development.
+# NOTE: This is the README for Async 2.0, currently under development.
+There are some differences with the current stable version.
 For docs for async@1.5.2 go [HERE](https://github.com/caolan/async/blob/v1.5.2/README.md).

 # Async.js v2.0.0-pre